 “We were looking for something new after we finished all the Harry Potter books and I came across this,” says one review on Amazon.
 “It’s a little bit like Harry Potter meets The Craft.
 It takes place in modern day United States, so you don’t get that British boarding school vibe, but like the Harry Potter books it’s sort of a mystery disguised as a fantasy, and is also very much a story about friendship.
 It has a playful sense of humor, but can also put you on the edge of your seat.”

 The Witches of Willow Cove is the first book in the Willow Cove series.
-Two sequels are planned.
+Two sequels have been announced.

 The Mystery of Black Hollow Lane by Julia Nobel